 "Socrates or Plato – whom shall the future energy system follow?"
-This question will be raised at our session at the EUSEW Energy Talks!
+This question was raised at our session at the EUSEW Energy Talks!

 Socrates and Plato agreed: „The secret of change is to focus energy not on fighting the old, but on building the new".